Correcting for bias due to mismeasured exposure in mediation analysis with a survival outcome: Implications of exposure measurement error on assessing mediation

-In the presence of exposure measurement error, only a mismeasured version of exposure, $A^*$, is available in the health science study so that we only observe $\{T_i,\delta_i,M_i,A_i^*,\bm W_i\}$, $i=1,\dots,n_1$.
-In this article, we denote this study as the main study to distinguish it from the validation study introduced later.
-We assume the relationship between the true exposure $A$ and its error-prone counterpart $A^*$ can be characterized by the following Berkson-like measurement error model (\citealp{carroll2006measurement,rosner1990correction}):
+In the presence of exposure measurement error, only a mismeasured version of exposure, $A^*$, is available so that we only observe $\{T_i,\delta_i,M_i,A_i^*,\bm W_i\}$, $i=1,\dots,n_1$.
+We denote this data sample as the main study to distinguish it from the validation study that will be introduced later.
+We assume the relationship between $A$ and $A^*$ can be characterized by the following Berkson-like measurement error model (\citealp{carroll2006measurement,rosner1990correction}):

-where $\epsilon_A$ is a mean-zero error term with a constant variance $\sigma_\gamma^2$.
-We call $\gamma_1$ the \textit{calibration coefficient} that represents the association between $A$ and $A^*$ conditional on $\bm W$.
-When empirically verified, we assume the error term is normally distributed such that $\epsilon_A \sim N(0,\sigma_\gamma^2)$, as often seen in the literature describing the measurement error process in health science studies (see for example, \citet{spiegelman2000estimation,sloan2021repeated,chen2022bayesian}).
-Throughout, we employ the standard surrogacy assumption used in the measurement error correction literature to ensure that $P(\widetilde T |A,A^*,M,\bm W)=P(\widetilde T |A,M,\bm W)$ and $P(M|A,A^*,\bm W)=P(M|A,\bm W)$ such that the error-prone measurement $A^*$ is not informative predicting the outcome and mediator once we know the true exposure $A$.
+where $\epsilon_A$ is a mean-zero error term with a constant variance $\sigma_A^2$ and is independent of $A^*$ and $\bm W$.
+In two later occasions, we additionally assume that $\epsilon_A$ follows a normal distribution; these include the bias formula in Theorem \ref{thm1} and the ORC2 approach for bias-corrected estimation of the Cox outcome model parameters (Section \ref{sec:orc}).
+Beyond these two occasions, the normality assumption on $\epsilon_A$ is not required.
+In model \eqref{m:error}, we refer to $\gamma_1$ as the \textit{calibration coefficient} representing the association between $A$ and $A^*$ conditional on $\bm W$.
+Throughout, we employ the standard surrogacy assumption such that $P(\widetilde T |A,A^*,M,\bm W)=P(\widetilde T |A,M,\bm W)$ and $P(M|A,A^*,\bm W)=P(M|A,\bm W)$; that is, the error-prone measurement $A^*$ is not informative for the outcome and mediator given the true exposure $A$.

-If the true exposure $A$ is replaced by the observed exposure $A^*$ in models \eqref{m:mediator} and \eqref{m:outcome}, then estimators of the regression parameters $\bm\theta$ will be invalid.
-In addition, estimation of the mediation measures will also be biased because the mediation measure expressions are functions of $\bm\theta$.
-Let $\widehat{\tau}_{a,a^*|\bm w}^*$ be the unadjusted estimator of $\tau_{a,a^*|\bm w}$ when $A$ is not available in models \eqref{m:mediator} and \eqref{m:outcome} and $A^*$ is used instead.
-The following theorem presents the direction and magnitude of the bias of the unadjusted estimators under the common scenario of the rare outcome and no exposure-mediator interaction ($\beta_3=0$) in the outcome model \eqref{m:outcome}.
-This is the classic scenario in mediation analysis literature with a failure time outcome (\citealp{lin1997estimating,nevo2017estimation}).
+If the true exposure $A$ is replaced by the error-prone exposure $A^*$ in models \eqref{m:mediator} and \eqref{m:outcome}, then estimators of the regression parameters $\bm\theta$ may be biased; and hence estimates for the mediation effect measures will also be subject to bias.
+Let $\widehat{\tau}_{a,a^*|\bm w}^*$ be the uncorrected estimator of $\tau_{a,a^*|\bm w}$ when $A$ is not available in models \eqref{m:mediator} and \eqref{m:outcome} and $A^*$ is used instead.
+The following result characterizes the bias of the uncorrected estimators under the rare outcome scenario and in the absence of exposure-mediator interaction ($\beta_3=0$ in model \eqref{m:outcome}).